Goniobasis or "Elimia" laqueata

 > Taxonomy & Systematics

 This is another North American pleurocerid species demonstrating protean variability in shell morphology, named and re-named dozens of times in the nineteenth and early twentieth centuries.
-It also seems quite likely to us that P. laqueata may hybridize with P. troostiana, yielding a wealth of shell variants identified under that specific nomen as well.
 Goodrich (1940) recognized ten valid species and six valid subspecies in his “group of Goniobasis laqueata,” along with no fewer than 55 synonyms.
+See my essay of 18Sept24 from the link below for a nice photo of intrapopulation variation in shell plication.

 More recently it has become clear that the distinction Goodrich and all previous authorities made between the former genera Pleurocera and Goniobasis (or "Elimia") is due to cryptic phenotypic plasticity (Dillon 2011, 2014; Dillon et al. 2013).
 This has led to the realization that populations previously identified as "Pleurocera alveare" are likely downstream ecophenotypic morphs of P. laqueata.
 See my essays of 23Mar11 and 8Aug18 from the links below for more.